KishanDeka/paywatch/README.md

-# PayWatch — recall-aware transaction triage
+# PayWatch — two-stage fraud/anomaly detection

-A portfolio project by Kishan Deka: a hand-built LSTM autoencoder, calibrated XGBoost, and a durable Kafka → FastAPI → PostgreSQL inference workflow.
+**Purpose:** A portfolio project that utilises : a hand-built LSTM autoencoder, calibrated XGBoost, and a durable Kafka → FastAPI → PostgreSQL inference workflow.

-The interesting question is **whether an anomaly gate saves enough classifier work to justify its missed fraud and latency**.
+The problem statement is **whether an anomaly gate saves enough classifier work to justify its missed fraud and latency**.
 PayWatch measures that trade-off instead of assuming that a more complicated pipeline is better.
 Its scientific emphasis is uncertainty, controlled comparisons, reproducibility, and diagnosing failure modes.

 **Status:** implemented and locally tested with synthetic data.
 Both ONNX exports were verified.
 Real credit-card metrics and full Docker/Kafka/PostgreSQL integration are not yet measured.
 See [validation evidence](reports/VALIDATION.md).
 The original README's 14.2 ms, 250 TPS, 0.89 ROC-AUC, 0.86 PR-AUC, and 97% filtering claims are not treated as measured results.

-## What makes this project different
+## What different choices are made here

 - An LSTM cell implemented with explicit input, forget, candidate, and output gates; no `nn.LSTM` or `nn.LSTMCell` in the model.
 Forward and backward results are checked against